SAIS-S2S-Technology/Roadmap/README.md

 The presentation lays out who we are, what problems we aim to solve, what solutions we propose and how we want to partner with you.

-The About section contains further details.
+The About section contains further details on our mission and tools.

 ### For potential advisers